 My research specialism is the social history of the sixties with a particular focus on the history of youth and the history of poverty, in international and transnational contexts.
-I am particularly interested in how the academy can contribute to public debate and have gained experience in demonstrating to a wider public audience the value of historical approaches to contemporary issues.

 |Areas of expertise||